Ismael Nery: Life

-Born in 1900, his family settled in 1909 in Rio de Janeiro.
-In 1915, he joined the National School of Fine Arts.
+Nery was born in 1900 in Belém, Pará, of Dutch, Native-Brazilian, and African ancestry.
+His family settled in 1909 in Rio de Janeiro.
+In 1915, he began studies the Escola Nacional de Belas Artes (National School of Fine Arts).
 He traveled to Europe in 1920, and attended the Académie Julian in Paris.
 Back in Brazil, he worked in the architecture section of the National Heritage service at the Ministry of Finance, where he became friends with the poet Murilo Mendes.
-In 1922, he married Adalgisa Ferreira.
+Nery created numerous paintings, wrote many poems and also helped design Brazil's National Patrimony of the Treasury department.
+In 1922, he married a poet, Adalgisa Nery.
 In this period, he produced works with an expressionist tendency.